-Windows 10’s Anniversary Update brings a “Bash on Ubuntu on Windows” environment to Windows 10.
-But don’t be deceived: This is more than just a Bash shell.
+Windows 10’s Anniversary Update added support for Linux environments to Windows 10 back in 2016.
+But don’t be deceived: this is more than just a Bash shell.
 It’s a full compatibility layer for running Linux applications on Windows.

 We’ve covered a lot of the things you can do in Windows 10’s new Bash shell, so we’ve rounded up all those guides into one mega list here, for your convenience.